andydunstall/piko/docs/getting-started.md

 See `piko agent -h` for the available options.

-You can verify the upstream has connected and registered the endpoint by running `piko status cluster nodes` again, which will now show one of the nodes has a connected stream and registered endpoint:
+You can verify the upstream has connected and registered the endpoint by running `piko server status cluster nodes` again, which will now show one of the nodes has a connected stream and registered endpoint:
 ```
-$ piko status cluster nodes
+$ piko server status cluster nodes
 nodes:
 - id: piko-1-fuvaflv
   status: active